GERRAudio/SIPServer-fork/src/mod/applications/mod_license/README.md

 ## 4. Activation workflow

-Step 1 — Customer installs FreeSwitch + mod_license (no key yet).
+1. Customer installs SIPServer + mod_license (no key yet).
          On first start, the module logs:
            mod_license: machine ID = <64-char hex>
            mod_license: license file not found: ...

-Step 2 — Customer sends you the machine ID (from log, or via
-         fs_cli -x "license_info").
+2. Customer sends you the machine ID (from log, or via fs_cli -x "license_info").

-Step 3 — Vendor runs keygen (never on the customer machine):
-           keygen.exe --machine-id <hex> [--days 365]
+3. Vendor runs keygen (never on the customer machine): keygen.exe --machine-id <hex> [--days 365] > license.key
-         Output: a single-line key string.
+         Output: a single-line key string in the text file license.key

+4. Days are optional, leave blank for perpetual

-Step 4 — Vendor delivers the key string to the customer.
+5. Vendor delivers the key string to the customer.

-Step 5 — Customer saves the key to:
+6. Customer saves the key to:
-           <freeswitch_conf>/license.key
+           <SIPServer_conf>/license.key
-         Restarts FreeSwitch.
+         Restarts SIPServer.
 Module loads and logs "licensed".

 ---